 We woke up slowly in our first morning in Malta not feeling very ambitious although there were plenty of things to do.
 First we attacked the problem of the reef line.
 We attached, at the boom end, a wire to one of the functional reef lines and tied two long cords on the wire.
 We then pulled the line from the gooseneck at the mast.
 The line came out of the gooseneck and we very painfully and slowly fished out the two cords through the cams that secure the reefs.
 After that, we attached the errant reef line and tried to feed it through the cam.
 The task proved to be next to impossible.
 Now that we at least had the cords threaded inside the boom, we tried the same trick from the other direction.
 Attached wires to the reef lines, then the cords to wire at the boom end, and pulled them from the goose neck.
 It finally worked but we had spent over 2 hours on the task.
 While I finished the job by tying the reef lines and covering the sail, Manos prepared our lunch.

-Alice called from Washington, D.C., she is all set for tonight’s departure and due to arrive here tomorrow afternoon.
+Alice called from Washington, D.C., she was all set for tonight’s departure and due to arrive here tomorrow afternoon.
 Earlier, somebody came from the Msida Marina’s office.
 After asking our intentions he told us that since we will be staying only for a few days, we need not move Thetis but can stay where we are.
 He told us where to connect for AC electricity and water.
 Also, a fuel truck came and we topped the tank and refilled the two empty jerry cans.
 All together we had burned 100 L of fuel since Kythera.
 This came to about 2.5 L/hr, much higher than Thetis’ average of 1.7 L/hr.
 It must be due to the long hours of fighting the wind and the chop.

 As we were finishing lunch, Peter arrived and asked if we had a need for a handyman.
 I remember Peter from 1996 when he fabricated for me a stainless steel fixture that held the radar reflector to the mast to replace a broken one.
 The fixture he made has not given me any trouble since.
 So I was glad to let him fix the broken floor, repair the table, and replace the hinges of the front cabin door that had sheared.
 He went away and came back with his tools and parts but the repairs did take longer than we thought.